What Is an IRS Wage Garnishment or Levy?

 As explained above, the IRS has to send you a notice of intent to levy before garnishing your wages.
 There are many different notices the IRS uses, and they include CP 504, CP90, LT 1058, LT11, and CP297.

-CP 504 notifies you that the IRS plans to levy (seize) your state tax refund, and if that doesn’t cover your tax debt, the agency will start searching for other assets including wages to cover your tax debt.
-CP 90, LT 1058, and LT11 explain that the IRS plans to levy your assets for your tax debt and potentially place a lien against you.
+CP 504 notifies you that the IRS plans to levy (seize) your state tax refund, and if that doesn’t cover your tax liability, the agency will start searching for other assets including wages to cover your tax liability.
+CP 90, LT 1058, and LT11 explain that the IRS plans to levy your assets for your tax liability and potentially place a lien against you.
 CP297 warns you that the IRS intends to seize your assets and advises you to submit Form 2848 (Power of Attorney and Declaration of Representative) if you have a tax professional helping you.

 Exceptions to the 30-Day Rule